harshit-ostwal/nextjs-starter/README.md

 - Global styles and custom fonts
 - Linting and formatting with ESLint, Prettier, and lint-staged
 - PostCSS for advanced CSS processing
+- Husky for Git hooks
+- Tailwind CSS for utility-first styling
+- Prettier and Prettier-plugin-tailwindcss for code formatting
+- Embla Carousel, Recharts, Lucide, Tabler Icons, and more for UI/UX enhancements
+- Zod for schema validation
+- React Query for data fetching

 ---